Skip to main content

 }

-Step 4: Enable Automations
+Step 4: Enable the Two Automations

 You're set.
 It's advisable to trigger the automation with a test contact to see if the email is received properly and if they are subscribed after clicking on the email.